rclone/rclone/docs/content/overview.md

 ### Copy ###

 Used when copying an object to and from the same remote.
-This known as a server side copy so you can copy a file without downloading it and uploading it again.
+This known as a server-side copy so you can copy a file without downloading it and uploading it again.
 It is used if you use `rclone copy` or `rclone move` if the remote doesn't support `Move` directly.